kds215/addend/README.md

 # addend
- This `'addend.py'` code is a python utility intended for the `BLIND` folks.
+ This `'addend.py'` code is a python utility intended for the `BLIND` python programmer.

  For Visual Impaired (VI) folks it is NOT easy to listen to and explore large python code files where the number of indent spaces